Anilkalbi/E-commerce-product-data/README.md

 Urban Buy - Ecommerce website
-* It contain  photo which has be used in making
+* It contain  photo and basics detail about the dresses such as prices,brand,discount etc.